sagnikc395/100xdevs-cohort1/week4/week4.2/notes.md

 - useState is a hook in React.
 Like a function.
 - Sort of a thing that remains independent of re - renders.
+- counter and nonStateVariable have the difference that in every re-render , counter is not chaning the value even thought it is random , but nonStateVariable is infact changing the value.

 -